Mount host directories into guest VMs

 virtiofs — Apple Virtualization.framework native shared directory support. macOS/VZ supports multiple named shares.

-Mount Configuration
+Mount configuration

 Each mount entry has three fields: